TITLE 86: REVENUE

 b) Passing on the Tax

-Any amount added by a serviceman to the selling price of tangible personal property sold to a serviceman for retransfer as an incident to service because of a Home Rule Municipal Service Occupation Tax, or because of the Service Occupation Tax and collected from the purchasing serviceman, shall not be regarded as a part of the selling prices which are subject to such Home Rule Municipal Service Occupation Tax.
+Any amount added by a serviceman to the selling price of tangible personal property as an incident to service because of a Home Rule Municipal Service Occupation Tax, the Service Occupation Tax, the Service Use Tax, or any other local occupation tax administered by the Department, shall not be regarded as a part of the selling price that is subject to such Home Rule Municipal Service Occupation Tax.